Menu Toggle Software

 Measure Overview

-The requirements will likely be the same for all 16 CA Climate Zones.
-Prescriptive measures would apply to new construction, additions, and major alterations.
-Replacing a single piece of equipment in a larger system would not trigger the prescriptive requirements (minimum threshold TBD).
+The requirements would be the same for all 16 California Climate Zones.
+The proposed requirements would apply to new construction, additions, and major alterations.
+Replacing a single piece of equipment in a larger system would not trigger the requirements (minimum threshold to be defined prior to publication of the Final CASE Report).

-As part of the restructuring of the code, this measure would also review and clean up code requirements (such as outdoor air ventilation requirements) that may negatively impact plant growth or efficiency.
+This code change proposal would also review and reconsider requirements from the general non-residential space conditioning code, such as outdoor air ventilation requirements, that may negatively impact plant growth or efficiency.

-Proposal Summary 2 Title 24, Part 6 does not currently include prescriptive measures for CEH spaces, and CBECC does not include a CEH prototype.
-To provide facility designers with flexibility in equipment selection, CBECC would need to be updated for use in demonstrating compliance using the performance approach
+Title 24, Part 6 does not currently include prescriptive measures for CEH spaces, and CBECC does not currently include an indoor CEH prototype.
+To provide facility designers with flexibility in equipment selection, CBECC would need to be updated for use in demonstrating compliance using the performance approach.

 Provide Feedback